drift-labs/v2-teacher/source/index.html.md

 # Terms of Use
-By using any API provided by Drift Labs, you agree to the [Terms of Use](https://docs.drift.trade/terms-of-use).
+By using any API provided by Drift Labs, you agree to the <a href="https://docs.drift.trade/terms-of-use">Terms of Use]</a>.
 If you do not agree to the foregoing, then do not use any such API.

 # Introduction